Did you know Filipinos take their festivals very seriously?

 This festival was named after the word Kankanaey, which means “seasons of blooming”.
 There are quite a number of parades with children who are dressed in colourful costumes, and floral floats.
 This is a nice festival to go to if you miss the previous ones from other regions that happened in January.
 The Session Road in Baguio is closed not letting any vehicle pass through for the outdoor cafes, flower carts, and street dancing – held in Baguio City; every February

-These are the most important festivals that one must not miss when visiting the Philippines because for sure they will leave an experience you will not forget.
+So there you have it, the 8 most important festivals that one must not miss when visiting the Philippines because for sure they will leave an experience you will never ever forget.

 Festivals in the Philippines – by Ysabel Carbello